 During 2001, TIMET reached a settlement of certain litigation between TIMET and Boeing related to the parties' LTA entered into in 1997.
 Pursuant to the settlement, TIMET received a cash payment of \$82 million from Boeing.
 Under the terms of the long-term agreement with Boeing, as amended, in 2002 through 2007, Boeing advances TIMET \$28.5 million annually less \$3.80 per pound of titanium product purchased by Boeing subcontractors under the long-term agreement during the preceding year.
 Effectively, TIMET collects \$3.80 less from Boeing than the LTA selling price for each pound of titanium product sold directly to Boeing and reduces the related customer advance recorded by TIMET.
 For titanium products sold to Boeing subcontractors, TIMET collects the full long-term agreement selling price, but gives Boeing credit by reducing the next year's annual advance by \$3.80 per pound.
-The Boeing customer advance is also reduced as TIMET recognizes income under the take-or-pay provisions of the long-term agreement.
-Under a separate agreement TIMET must establish and hold buffer stock for Boeing at TIMET's facilities, for which Boeing will be invoiced by TIMET when such material is produced into a mill product.
+The Boeing customer advance is also reduced as TIMET under a separate agreement TIMET must establish and hold buffer stock for Boeing at TIMET's facilities, for which Boeing will be invoiced by TIMET when such material is produced into a mill product.